Shullyson/fin-news-ner/README.md

 - [ ] Support for international stock exchanges
 - [ ] Real-time streaming data processing
 - [ ] Web API endpoint deployment

-## 📄 License

-This project is open source and available for educational and commercial use.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

 ## 📧 Contact